 - Add some salt/pepper and herbs (I chopped some parsley, basil, rosemary/thyme) – fresh or a dash of dried.

 - Drain the pasta (save some liquid) and pour the veggies in the pasta pot.

 - Cut up the chicken and add salt/pepper.
-Cook chicken in pan used for veggies until cooked through.
+Cook chicken on Med/High in same pan used to cook veggies.
+Turn and continue cooking until no longer pink in center about 6-7 mins.
 Add a little chicken broth and scrape bottom.

 - Pour the pasta and veggies into the chicken and stir.
 Add a little pasta liquid or chicken broth to thicken.
 Top with some grated cheese.

-*Note: For the pasta, I used flat Udon noodles.
+*Note: For the pasta, I used flat brown rice Udon noodles.
 The kids loved it (so did we)!

 15 Minute Meals and 3 Minute Abs